OpenDreamKit/OpenDreamKit.github.io/meetings/2017-04-26-ProjectReviewPresentations/KPI.md

 ![](../KP1-Total_number_accounts_and_projects_sagemath.JPG)

-## Number of Cloud-GAP @alex-konovalov
+### Number of Cloud-GAP @alex-konovalov

 --
-## Webstats of ODK website
+### Webstats of ODK website

- Stats ODK for period 15/03 to 24/04/2017:
+OpenDreamKit statistics for period 15/03 to 24/04/2017:

 - 1119 visits
 - 38% read more than one page